Mega Man Star Force (TV series): Satellite Admins

-The Satellite Admins (サテライト管理者, Sateraito Kanrisha) are survivors of the AM Planet's annihilation, named Pegasus Magic (ペガサス・マジック, Pegasasu Majikku), Leo Kingdom (レオ・キングダム, Reo Kingudamu), and Dragon Sky (ドラゴン・スカイ, Doragon Sukai).
+The Satellite Admins (サテライト管理者, Sateraito Kanrisha) are survivors of the Planet AM's annihilation, named Pegasus Magic (ペガサス・マジック, Pegasasu Majikku), Leo Kingdom (レオ・キングダム, Reo Kingudamu), and Dragon Sky (ドラゴン・スカイ, Doragon Sukai).
 Oddly, their names are 2 words rather than one (Leo, Dragon, and Pegasus), titles usually reserved for wave changed humans.

-Surveyors of the three satellites in Earth's orbit that keep the EM Wave World in check and the wise men of the AM Planet, the Admins question whether Geo and Omega-Xis are strong enough to take on the FM forces, and as a test, Mega Man must battle with one of them in a weakened "shadow" state.
+Surveyors of the three satellites in Earth's orbit that keep the EM Wave World in check and the wise men of the Planet AM, the Admins question whether Geo and Omega-Xis are strong enough to take on the FM forces, and as a test, Mega Man must battle with one of them in a weakened "shadow" state.
 When victorious, Mega Man is given the legendary "Star Force," a power which allows him to take on the appearance and abilities of the Satellite Admins themselves.
-The transformations are Fire Leo, Ice Pegasus, and Green Dragon.
+The transformations are Ice Pegasus, Fire Leo and Green Dragon.
 The Satellite Admins appear in the secret area in Mega Man Star Force 3.

 In the anime, the Satellite Admins save Geo from the hands of Cygnus Wing as he was obtaining the Andromeda Key from Omega-Xis.
 They then bestowed the power of Star Force to allow Geo and Omega-Xis to harness their power.
 An example how strong Mega Man got from using the Star Force when he first used it, and easily defeated all the FM-ians in one fight.
 He never lost a fight when had the Star Force until he fought the Andromeda.
 The Satellite Admins would not be seen again until Gemini Spark re-activated the Andromeda Key using the minus energy of the deleted FM-ians.
-In a last-ditch effort to subdue Andromeda, the Satellite Admins used a kamikaze technique to stop Andromeda.
+In a last-ditch effort to subdue Andromeda, the Satellite Admins used a kamikaze technique to stop Andromeda at cost of his own lives.
 This appeared to work until Gemini Spark White deleted his other half in order to harness his minus energy and revive Andromeda.

 Kelvin Stelar

 Kelvin Stelar, known as Daigo Hoshikawa (星河 大吾, Hoshikawa Daigo) in the original version, is Geo's father.
 He is a respected researcher who mysteriously vanished while trying to make friendly contact with extraterrestrials through the use of Brother Band, a type of EM wave technology.
-He had a desire to visit the FM Planet, but was unable to do so because he was human, so he pleaded with Omega-Xis to be turned into an EM Wave Human.
+He had a desire to visit the Planet FM, but was unable to do so because he was human, so he pleaded with Omega-Xis to be turned into an EM Wave Human.
 Just as Kelvin was transforming, the space station where he was working was attacked by Taurus and his spirit was left to wander.
 The event left his wife devastated, though she continued to nurture her son—albeit worriedly—on her own.
-He was absorbed by the Crimson Dragon while in space, battling it the whole time, but was eventually freed and returns home in Mega Man Star Force 3.
+He was absorbed by the Crimson Dragon while in space, battling it the whole time, but was eventually freed and finally returns home in Mega Man Star Force 3.